weaverbel/intro-computational-thinking/content/3-lesson.md

 {% include figure.html img="count-words.png" alt="counting words in a text" caption="Counting words in a text" width="60%" %}

-First we save the file in `.txt` format to eliminate all the "smart" formatting added in by programs like Word.
-Then we progressively eliminate everything that is not a word, i.e. punctuation.
+First we save the file in `.txt` format to eliminate all the "smart" formatting created by programs like Word (as they would otherwise introduce a messy bunch of extraneous characters).
+Then we progressively eliminate everything from the text that is not a word, i.e. punctuation.

-Converting all the words to lower case means we end up with a single version of a word - not two.
-This is important because, to a computer, `Word` (starting with a  upper case letter) does not equal `word` (starting with a lower case letter) - it treats them as two separate entities.
+Converting all the words to lower case means we will end up with a single version of each word - not two.
+This is important because, to a computer, `Word` (starting with an upper case letter) does not equal `word` (starting with a lower case letter) - it treats them as two separate entities.

-By replacing spaces with new line characters, we end up with each word on its own line, which makes them easy to sort and count.
+By replacing spaces with `new line` characters, we end up with each word on its own line, which makes them easy to sort alphabetically and count.

 Each part of the sequence would need to be individually programmed.
 Fortunately, programmers can adapt code that others have already used to do similar tasks, such as code to identify letter, number or word frequency.
-This is where the computational thinking skill of *pattern recognition* comes in - identifying similar code that can be used for or adapted to the specific problem you have.
+This is where the computational thinking skill of *pattern recognition* comes in - identifying similar code that can be used for or adapted to the specific problem you want to solve.

 --------